Ecohen4/NLP/harry_potter.md

 # Text Summarization
 As mentioned above, I decided to focus on extractive text summarization methodolgies, and the python libray ```sumy ``` has quite a few options for summarization, is quite easy to use, and produces results quickly.

-I initially decided to try out several different text summarization techniques, and evaluate them all on the same chapter.
-In terms of evaluation, since comprehension is quite difficult to quantify, I read through each summary manually, and made a judgement call as to which one was "best", in order to use that as the default summarizer.
+I initially decided to try out eight different text summarization techniques, and evaluate them all on the same chapter.
+In terms of evaluation, since comprehension/summarization is quite difficult to quantify, I read through each summary manually, and made a judgement call as to which one was "best", in order to use that as the default summarizer.

 However, I set up the file ```hp_text_summarization.py``` to be quite dynamic, as the user can use argument parsing to select the following variables:
   - -filepath: File path to the harry potter dataset (csv)